-- (f) appoint the members of the Technology Committee, and of any other advisory group it may establish; - (fa) consult the Victims Board in all cases where, in the performance of its tasks pursuant to points (a) and (h), interests of victims are concerned; - (g) adopt the opinions on intended detection orders referred to in Article 7(4), on the basis of a draft opinion provided by the Executive Director; - (h) adopt and regularly update the communication and dissemination plans referred to in Article 77(3) based on an analysis of needs. - (i) adopt, by 30 November of each year, on the basis of a proposal by the Executive Director, the draft Single Programming Document, and shall transmit it for information to the European Parliament, the Council and the Commission by 31 January the following year, as well as any other updated version of the document69; - (i) adopt the draft annual budget of the EU Centre and exercise other functions in respect of the EU Centre's budget70; - (k) assess and adopt a consolidated annual activity report on the EU Centre's activities, including an overview of the fulfilment of its tasks and send it, by 1

-July each year, to the European Parliament, the Council, the Commission and the Court of Auditors and make the consolidated annual activity report public71; - (l) adopt an anti-fraud strategy, proportionate to fraud risks taking into account the costs and benefits of the measures to be implemented, an efficiency gains and synergies strategy, a strategy for cooperation with third countries and/or international organisations, and a strategy for the organisational management and internal control systems72; - (m) exercise, with respect to the staff of the EU Centre, the powers conferred by the Staff Regulations on the Appointing Authority and by the Conditions of Employment of Other Servants on the EU Centre Empowered to Conclude a Contract of Employment73 ("the appointing authority powers")74;
+- (d) adopt the assessment of performance of the Executive Board referred to in Article 61(2); - (e) adopt and make public its Rules of Procedure; - (f) appoint the members of the Technology Committee, and of any other advisory group it may establish; - (fa) consult the Victims Board in all cases where, in the performance of its tasks pursuant to points (a) and (h), interests of victims are concerned; - (g) adopt the opinions on intended detection orders referred to in Article 7(4), on the basis of a draft opinion provided by the Executive Director; - (h) adopt and regularly update the communication and dissemination plans referred to in Article 77(3) based on an analysis of needs. - (i) adopt, by 30 November of each year, on the basis of a proposal by the Executive Director, the draft Single Programming Document, and shall transmit it for information to the European Parliament, the Council and the Commission by 31 January the following year, as well as any other updated version of the document; - (j) adopt the draft annual budget of the EU Centre and exercise other functions in respect of the EU Centre's budget; - (k) assess and adopt a consolidated annual activity report on the EU Centre's activities, including an overview of the fulfilment of its tasks and send it, by 1 July each year, to the European Parliament, the Council, the Commission and the Court of Auditors and make the consolidated annual activity report public; - (1) adopt an anti-fraud strategy, proportionate to fraud risks taking into account the costs and benefits of the measures to be implemented, an efficiency gains and synergies strategy, a strategy for cooperation with third countries and/or international organisations, and a strategy for the organisational management and internal control systems;

-69 Formerly Art 62(2)(a).
+Formerly Art 62(2)(a).

-70 Formerly Art 62(2)(b).
+Formerly Art 62(2)(b).

-71 Formerly Art 62(2)(c).
+Formerly Art 62(2)(c).

-72 Formerly Art 62(2)(d).
+&lt;sup>75 Formerly Art 62(2)(d).